alsona1188/atm-python/README.md

  - Here there there are some errors that will display to the user.
   1. The user must enter a value
-  2. The amount should be greater than 0
   3. The value should be numeric.

 ![Error deposit](document/error_deposit.png)